Naas RFC

-Naas RFC is an Irish rugby club based in Naas, Leinster.
+Naas RFC is an Irish rugby union club based in Naas, Leinster.
 They play in Division 1B of the All-Ireland League.
 The club colours are green and white hoops with black shorts and green socks.
-The Club is the biggest rugby club in Kildare with one of the biggest underage structures in Leinster and 17 LRR referees (May 2025).
+The Club is the biggest rugby club in Kildare with one of the biggest underage structures in Leinster and 14 LRR referees (May 2025).
 The club grounds are located at Forenaughts, 2 km to the East of the town.

 History

 The club was founded in 1881 and reformed in 1922.
 It was one of the leading Junior Clubs in Irish rugby before attaining All Ireland League Status in the 1999/2000 season.
 Back then the Club pitches were located in the town in the area where Ashgrove Estate and the Tennis Club are now.
 Subsequent travels took the Club to Doyle's Field at Tipper East (where the Paddocks estate is now) with the changing rooms being the jockeys room in Naas Racecourse!

-In 1974 he Club purchased land at (its current location) Fournaghts, 2 km to the East of Naas town, with the first games taking place there two years later in 1976.
+In 1974 the Club purchased land at (its current location) Fournaghts, 2 km to the East of Naas town, with the first games taking place there two years later in 1976.

 In the 2021/22 season, Naas RFC celebrated its 100th continuous season of playing rugby in Naas.